nitheesh-me/test-project/docs/project1_17.typ

     - *Separation of Concerns:*
         - The system separates concerns like data access (DAO), business logic (services), and presentation (web resources).
 For example, `ArticleDao` handles database operations, while `ArticleResource` handles web requests.

-    - *Extensibility:*
-        - The use of interfaces (e.g., `IPrincipal`) and abstract classes (e.g., `BaseDao`) allows for easy extension and customization.
-New functionalities can be added without modifying existing code.

     - *Event-Driven Architecture:*
         - The system uses events (e.g., `ArticleCreatedAsyncEvent`, `FaviconUpdateRequestedEvent`) to handle asynchronous tasks, which improves scalability and decouples components.

-    - *Security:*
-        - The system has a robust security layer with filters like `SecurityFilter` and `TokenBasedSecurityFilter`, ensuring that only authenticated users can access certain resources.

-    - *Validation and Error Handling:*
-        - The system includes comprehensive validation (e.g., `ValidationUtil`) and exception handling (e.g., `ClientException`, `ForbiddenException`), which ensures data integrity and provides meaningful error messages to users.

     - *Database and ORM Integration:*
         - The system uses JPA (Java Persistence API) for database interactions, which simplifies database operations and ensures consistency.
 The `BaseDao` class provides a common interface for CRUD operations.

-    - *Asynchronous Processing:*
-        - The system supports asynchronous processing through listeners (e.g., `ArticleCreatedAsyncListener`), which improves performance by offloading tasks to background threads.

     - *Localization and Internationalization:*
         - The system supports multiple locales (e.g., `LocaleUtil`), making it adaptable to different languages and regions.

-    - *Logging and Monitoring:*
-        - The system includes logging mechanisms (e.g., `LogCriteria`, `MemoryAppender`) for monitoring and debugging, which is crucial for maintaining system health.

 *WEAKNESSES*